jallanxjallan/onemanairforce/adaptation/scenes/ani_reminisces.md

 date: 30 September 1988
 name: Ani Reminisces
 status: draft
-synopsis: '''As Cameron and Muharto fall deeper into their conspiracy rabbit hole, Ani tells Julia of the hardships of life in besieged Jogja.'''
 title: Ani Reminisces

 ---
 Cameron and Julia have dinner with Muharto and
 Ani.
 Afterward, Cameron and Muharto fall deep into discussion about the revelations of their investigations.
 Ani and Julia agree that their men